zopefoundation/z3c.coverage/src/z3c/coverage/README.txt

 =====================

 The main objective of this package is to convert the text-based coverage output into an HTML coverage report.
-This is simply done by specifying the directory of the test reports and the desired output directory.
+This is done by specifying the directory of the test reports and the desired output directory.

 Luckily we already have the text input ready:

   >>> import os
   >>> import z3c.coverage
   >>> inputDir = os.path.join(
-  ...     os.path.split(z3c.coverage.__file__)[0], 'sampleinput')
+  ...     os.path.dirname(z3c.coverage.__file__), 'sampleinput')

-The output directory has to be created first:
+Let's create a temporary directory for the output

   >>> import tempfile
+  >>> tempDir = tempfile.mkdtemp(prefix='tmp-z3c.coverage-report-')

+The output directory will be created if it doesn't exist already

-  >>> outputDir = os.path.join(tempfile.mkdtemp(), 'report')
+  >>> outputDir = os.path.join(tempDir, 'report')

-We can now simply create the coverage report as follows:
+We can now create the coverage report as follows:

   >>> from z3c.coverage import coveragereport
-  >>> coveragereport.main((inputDir, outputDir))
+  >>> coveragereport.main([inputDir, outputDir])

 Looking at the output directory, we now see several files: